skywind3000/asyncrun.vim/README.md

 When using a split (`-pos` is one of `top`, `bottom`, `left` and `right`), AsyncRun will firstly reuse a finished previous terminal window if it exists, if not, AsyncRun will create a new terminal window in given position.

+If it is not enough to fit your need, you can [customize runners](https://github.com/skywind3000/asyncrun.vim/wiki/Customize-Runner) as you like.

 ### Quickfix window

 AsyncRun displays its output in quickfix window, so if you don't use `:copen {height}` to open quickfix window, you won't see any output.
 For convenience there is an option `g:asyncrun_open` for you: